 - Lastly, if the individual Tracks don’t have a Main Artist either, we use the Main Artist from the Release as a whole.

 Any time we find a pair in the list with the same Track Title and Credits, we assume it’s the same composition.

 The limit to using algorithms to identify different Tracks from the same Composition is that it’s impossible to account for all the edge cases at once.
 It’s surprisingly common to find the same Composition with different Track Titles on a different Releases, for example when a Track Title is listed as ‘[Track Title] (Original Mix)’ on a reissue.
 So we don’t count text in parentheses at the end of a title.
 Which means our algorithm assumes ‘Authority Stealing (Part 1)’ and ‘Authority Stealing (Part 2)’ are the same Composition, when they’re not.
 We also strip out punctuation and make the whole title lowercase.

 Obviously we’ll refine the process as we learn more about how it works in real life, but for now we’re looking to you, the Discogs brains trust, the most learned group of musicologists to have every existed, to help us clean up all the edge cases.

 How can you help:

-Secondly, in launching Tracks we’ve just embarked on a huge, huge project - cross referencing all the information about all the individual tracks that exist on Discogs - and the thing we need the most help with right now is determining which Tracks are from the same Composition.
+In launching Tracks we’ve just embarked on a huge, huge project - cross referencing all the information about all the individual tracks that exist on Discogs - and the thing we need the most help with right now is determining which Tracks are from the same Composition.
 The algorithm is good but we know it’s not perfect, and nothing can beat music buffs like you in helping get the matching right!

 Check out these two articles in our new knowledge base for the specifics:

-Lastly you can also join the conversation about Tracks in the forums and let us know there!
+You can also join the conversation about Tracks in the forums and let us know there!